-Multi-employer plans are defined contribution plans (other than State plans) or defined benefit plans (other than State plans) that:
+Multi-employer plans are defined contribution plans (other than state plans) or defined benefit plans (other than state plans) that:

-- (a) pool the assets contributed by various enterprises that are not under common control; and - (b) use those assets to provide benefits to employees of more than one enterprise, on the basis that contribution and benefit levels are determined without regard to the identity of the enterprise that employes the employees concerned.
+- (a) pool the assets contributed by various entities that are not under common control; and - (b) use those assets to provide benefits to employees of more than one entity, on the basis that contribution and benefit levels are determined without regard to the identity of the entity that employs the employees concerned.

-Other long-term employee benefits are employee benefits (other than post-employment benefits, termination benefits and equity compensation benefits) which do not fall due wholly within 12 months after the end of the period in which the employees render the related service.
+Other long-term employee benefits are employee benefits (other than post-employment benefits and termination benefits) that are not due to be settled within twelve months after the end of the period in which the employees render the related service.